Ernest Gjoka: Kukësi

-A big step on Gjoka's carer was being a team menager at Shkendija, one of the best teams in Balkan.
+A big step on Gjoka's career was being a team manager at Shkendija, one of the best teams in Balkan.
 He demonstrated his coaching skills there, not only by winning the Macedonian league, but also by qualifying in UCL(uefa champions league) and playing a dream game against Jose Mourinho.

 Ohod

 On 20 September 2022, Gjoka was appointed as manager of Saudi club Ohod.
+He was sacked on 15 March 2023 and replaced by Augustin Călin.